TIPS FOR TAKING CARE OF YOUR WHOLE MOUTH

 Partial Denture Care

 If you wear partial dentures, then good oral hygiene is especially important.
 Partials can attract significantly higher levels of cavity-causing bacteria. which can lead to further problems and even tooth loss.
-Try using Polident ProPartial 3-step range of products to clean your partials and strengthen your remaining teeth in 3 simple steps.
+Try using Polident and Poligrip range of products to clean and secure your partials.

-• Brush your remaining teeth with ProPartial Fluoride Toothpaste twice a day to strengthen teeth and fight plaque, the number one cause of gum problems
+• Brush your remaining teeth with toothpaste twice a day to strengthen teeth and fight plaque, the number one cause of gum problems

 • See a dental professional regularly